Avoiding Prague Public Transport Fines

 10) If you are happy to purchase tickets electronically then check the Litacka page and create a PID-Litacka account.

-11) If using a ticket machine make sure that you are on the Adult tariff, not discounted.
-Currently this means 24 and 32.
-If you see options for 12 or 16 then these are child rates or the luggage ticket.
+11) If using a ticket machine make sure that you are on the Adult tariff, not Discounted/Child.
+NOTE: the touch-screen machines will assume you are an adult unless you choose otherwise.

 12) A luggage ticket still has to be validated.